A Letter To Jeremiah Tower

 And the years went by.

 I moved to Chicago to pursue my dream, but I needed a day job.
 I went to the Hyatt and was interviewed by the chef of the biggest kitchen I had ever seen.
 Two kitchens, in fact, like underground parking garages.
 The Frenchman fit every imaginable stereotype of a Frenchie in a toque.
 He sent me with a wag of his upturned nose to the butchers who escorted me through apartment-sized walk-ins to test me on cuts and weights.
-These guys were somewhere between 25 and 50 with eye bags that hung down to their tits and shoulders that sagged even lower.
-They hadn’t see the sun since they were in high school.
-Their eyes were as yellow as the first two fingers on their right hands.
-“You can earn a lot of overtime,” they assured.
+These guys were pale shells of men, somewhere between 25 and 50 with defeated shoulders and eyes as yellow as the first two fingers on their right hands.
+“You can earn a lot of overtime,” they assured during a cigarette break.
 I never returned.

 When my roommate’s trust fund kicked in, he decided to open a jazz dinner club even though he knew little of either.
-But he had tended bar at a north shore country club and recruited their chef and sous chef to run his kitchen.
+He had, though, tended bar at a north shore country club and recruited their chef and sous chef to run his kitchen.
 Chef John played accordion, did not approve of swearing and smeared honey-mustard goop from a plastic bucket onto a grilled chicken and considered it genius.
 I worked there for about two months before my checks started to bounce.
 The display bottles of booze behind the bar had been filled with tea a month earlier.

 The last time I wore fighting checkers was at the sparkly new Bella Luna, where I was the lunchtime grill man for Chef Rick Tramonto.
 I liked Rick and he liked musicians.
 Our salad boy was a drummer.
 Rick changed the color of his mullet every week and once confessed that his dream was to be a rock and roll roadie.
 That was around 1989.
 It was a damn good kitchen with damn good food but I thought I could do better for myself painting houses.